 - Start with clean loofahs: Ensure your sponges are thoroughly cleaned and dried after processing

-- Choose the location: Place loofahs in direct sunlight on a clean surface like a drying rack, mesh screen, or clothesline
+- Choose the location: Place loofahs in direct sunlight on a clean surface

 - Rotate daily: Turn sponges every day to ensure even bleaching on all sides